Government & Public Entities

 How can we enhance existing or create new coastal access in our jurisdiction?

-• Purchase land with water access, or acquire access rights from a willing seller.
-Go to the 'Acquiring Access' page
+- Purchase land with water access, or acquire access rights from a willing seller.
+Go to the 'Acquiring Access.

-• Reduced assessed values are possible through enrollment in current use programs, selling development rights, or by placing enforceable deed restrictions upon a parcel.
+- Tax related policies and programs can help to reduce assessed values through enrollment in current use taxation or other tax-related programs and policies, selling development rights, or by placing enforceable deed restrictions upon a parcel.
+Models for new tax tools are also available.

 How can we secure or manage existing public access?